-- The executive agency/implementing agency should undertake meaningful consultation 50. with affected Indigenous Peoples to ensure their informed participation.
-The meaningful consultation in culturally and gender sensitive manner with and adequate participation of Indigenous Peoples should be ensured in formulation of the project or project component to ensure that it adequately deal with their needs, priorities, and preference.
+44. The executive agency/implementing agency should undertake meaningful consultation with affected Indigenous Peoples to ensure their informed participation.
+The meaningful consultation in culturally and gender sensitive manner with and adequate participation of Indigenous Peoples should will be ensured in formulation of the project or project component to ensure that it adequately deal with their needs, priorities, and preference.
 Proper records of consultation should be maintained in IPP.
-Indigenous Peoples should be provided relevant project information in language(s) and manner suitable to them.
-Separate focus group discussions needs to be held with Indigenous Peoples groups and their organizations to assess the project impacts and benefits to these groups.
-Accordingly, the project plans, including IPP, can be prepared in consultation with Indigenous Peoples, who will be informed or provided with appropriate information on the project and project development process, especially matters that may affect their way of life, quality of life and livelihoods.
+Indigenous Peoples will be provided relevant project information in language(s) and manner suitable to them.
+Separate focus group discussions will be held with Indigenous Peoples groups and their organizations to assess the project impacts and benefits to these groups.
+Accordingly, the project plans, including IPP, if required will be prepared in consultation with Indigenous Peoples, who will be informed or provided with appropriate information on the project and project development process, especially matters that may affect their way of life, quality of life and livelihoods.
 They will be consulted on issues related to project impacts and their inputs considered in selection of preferred alternatives, design of mitigation measures and their ideas and concerns taken into account.
 A formal, ongoing engagement process with the Indigenous Peoples community through consultation and participation throughout the project cycle (planning, implementation and post-project review) will be designed to ensure that their concerns are heard and addressed.
-Consultative groups, working groups and liaison groups can be used for the purpose. - 51.
-In the case of project activities with significant Indigenous Peoples impacts and requiring broad community support (BCS), the implementing agency has to document the process and outcome of consultations with affected Indigenous Peoples communities and any agreement resulting from such consultations for the project activities and safeguard measures addressing the impacts of such activities.
+Consultative groups, working groups and liaison groups can be used for the purpose.